ashertopia/bookgateway/README.md

 # bookgateway
+BookGateway.com - Your Gateway to Great Books.
-BookGateway.com Book reviews and recommendations.
-Your gateway to great books.
+Book reviews and recommendations.